webuild-consortium/BU3/rb-etrc-docs/readme.md

 ### 2.1 Introduction

 The etrc attestation is an attestation provided by an authentic source such as a TAX-Administration.
-The attestation proves the VAT-ID of the company or administrative unit within the company and the validity period of that VAT-ID.
-The VAT-ID attestation only contains information directly related to the VAT-ID.
+The attestation proves how a taxable person should be taxed in the jurisdiction of the registration and of the RP.
+It indicates whether the taxable person has unlimiten or limited tax liability in the jurisdiction of the RP.
+The etrc attestation only contains information directly related to the etrc.
-The VAT-ID attestation can be used by a company to prove that the company really is the company with that number.
-The receiver of the attestation can trust the content and there is no need for checking the VAT-ID at VIES (VAT Information Exchange System)1 or request a (paper) VAT-ID Certificate.

 *According to Annex V point a) and  Annex VII point a) of the [European Digital Identity Regulation] an indication, at least in a form suitable for automated processing, that the attestation has been issued as a QEAA or Pub-EAA SHALL be defined.
 Similarly, according to ARB_12 of [Topic 12] of Annex 2 of the ARF a similar indication SHOULD be defined for non-qualified EAA.

-This document defines the attribute "VAT-ID" which SHALL have the value "QEAA" or "PuB-EAA".*
+This document defines the attribute "etrc" which SHALL have the value "QEAA" or "PuB-EAA".*